-A similar procedure was used to find the resolution for highly energy-asymmetric clusters, selecting 0.7 GeV photons in the fiducial region to study the resolution for 0.35 GeV electrons as a function of position.
-Combining the analysis of elastically-scattered electrons, the resolution as a function of position was then obtained for three energies (about 0.35, 0.5 and 1.05 GeV).
-It was found that the second parameter of the energy resolution function, b/\sqrt{E} , is the most strongly correlated with the position in the ECal.
-By fixing the other two parameters to the values in the fiducial region (see Eq.
+It was found that the second parameter of the energy resolution function, $b/\sqrt{E}$ , is strongly correlated to the particle position in the ECal.
+By fixing the other two parameters to the values as found in the fiducial region (see Eq.
 4), the b parameter was determined as a function of position, as illustrated in Fig. 12.
-The ECal energy resolution dependence on both the energy and vertical position is simply given by:
+The ECal energy resolution dependence on both the energy and vertical position is then simply given by: